 - The Secret of Monkey Island: One puzzle involves Guybrush getting thrown in the ocean with a heavy weight tied to his leg, and you have to figure out how to escape before he drowns.
 You have 10 full minutes (it's a Call-Back to an earlier joke where Guybrush bragged that he could hold his breath for 10 minutes), and the puzzle is easy enough to solve much sooner.

 - Most of the timed missions in City of Heroes were of this variety.
-The limits were in real time, starting from the moment you accepted the mission, but barring one endgame-level mission that was intended to be impossible, they tended to be in the one-to-two hour range, more than enough time to fully explore the site and take out everything there.
+The limits were in real time, starting from the moment you accepted the mission, but barring one endgame-level mission that was intended to be impossible (at least to unprepared players when it first came out), they tended to be in the one-to-two hour range, more than enough time to fully explore the site and take out everything there.

 - In the final Nod mission of Command & Conquer: Tiberian Sun, you are given a little more than three hours to position three ICBM launchers on the map in order to destroy GDI's orbital command station before it can locate and destroy the World Altering Missile.
 Taking your time to build a force large enough to completely wipe out the highly defended GDI base — which isn't a mission requirement — and placing the ICBM launchers at your leisure afterwards takes an hour at most.

 - Persona 5 has the boss fight against Okumura use a hard time limit of thirty minutes.
 Defeating the boss at an average level for the time won't take nearly that long; Okumura is a Flunky Boss, and after defeating the last Giant Mook that he summons, he completely stops putting up any offense, and is so weak that a few regular hits will take him down.
 Even watching all of the mid-battle cutscenes, getting to Okumura himself takes about twenty minutes, meaning the only way to lose at that point is to intentionally let the timer run out.